timtebeek/major-migrations-made-easy-slides/slides.md

 Think of these as lego sets, with build plans for common migrations and fixes, ready to be used.

-In my opinion, the Abstract Syntax Tree, combined with the large collection of Open Source recipes, is what sets OpenRewrite apart from other similar tools, such as Google ErrorProne’s Refaster.
+In my opinion, the Lossless Semantic Tree, combined with the large collection of Open Source recipes, is what sets OpenRewrite apart from other similar tools, such as Google ErrorProne’s Refaster.
 -->